 Indemnity in Lieu of Notice

-Under the Act respecting labour standards, you must give written notice to an employee before terminating his or her contract of employment, taking into account the period of notice determined on the basis of the employee's number of years of uninterrupted service.
+Under the Act respecting labour standards, you must give written notice to an employee before terminating the employee's contract of employment, taking into account the period of notice determined on the basis of the employee's number of years of uninterrupted service.
 If you do not give the employee notice in writing, or if you do not give notice within the time limit prescribed by the Act, you must pay the employee an indemnity in lieu of notice.

 If the employee works during the period of notice, the amount paid for this period constitutes salary or wages.
 The amount is subject to: